raspberrypilearning/xai-challenge-text-classifier/en/step_4.md

 --- collapse ---
 ---
-title: Pro tip: Save your work!
+title: Pro tip - Save your work!
 ---

 This special version of Scratch allows you to access your machine learning model, **but** if you try to open your project in another version of Scratch online **it won’t work**.